scalebit/OpenTap/Tap-Go/README.md

 - **P2PKH Support:** Construct and send transactions to legacy addresses.
 - **P2TR Support:** Construct and send transactions to Taproot addresses.
+- **Script Path Support:** Unlock UTXO using redeem scripts based on script paths in Taproot.

 ### Usage